 Which Is Harder to Pass?

-PMP is significantly harder to earn — both in eligibility requirements and exam difficulty.
+PMP is significantly harder to earn.
+Both in eligibility requirements and in the exam itself.
 PRINCE2 Foundation is one of the most accessible professional certifications in project management.
-Practitioner is more demanding but still far below PMP in terms of preparation investment.
+Practitioner is more demanding but still far below PMP in total preparation required.

 PMP — More Difficult